 Almost everyone wishes to go on a Europe trip at least once in their lifetime.
 But here, instead of talking about the top-rated destinations, I've described some of the less-known and underrated places in Europe.
 What is your dream European destination?

-The old romantic legend of High Provence known as La Mort D’imbert is retold from a medieval excerpt in the “Athenaeum of Forcalquier” written by Eugène Plauchud, a pharmacist and poet (1831 – 1909) who lived and studied in the Ville de Forcalquier.
+Discover the old romantic legend of High Provence known as La Mort D’imbert.
+The ancient story is retold from a medieval excerpt in the “Athenaeum of Forcalquier” written by Eugène Plauchud, a pharmacist and poet (1831 – 1909) who lived and studied in the Ville de Forcalquier.